 There have been no scientific studies that prove castor oil helps eyelash hair grow.

 There is evidence that ricinoleic acid, a chemical compound that makes up almost 90 percent of castor oil, might help reverse hair loss.
-A study found that the protein prostaglandin D2 (PGD2) is present in high levels on men who have male pattern baldness, and is one of the factors that kept the subjects of the study from growing their hair back.
+A

 More research needs to be done to understand if ricinoleic acid can be used to treat other types of hair loss.